Pork Stir Fry

 Instructions

-- 1In a roomy liquid measuring cup or small bowl, stir together 4 tablespoons soy sauce, rice vinegar, hoisin, peanut butter, ginger, and garlic.
-Keep near the stove.
+- 1In a small bowl, whisk together the soy sauce, rice vinegar, hoisin sauce, peanut butter, ginger, and garlic until smooth.
+Set near the stove.

-- 3Meanwhile, bring a large pot of salted water to a boil and cook the noodles until al dente, according to package directions.
-Reserve 1 cup of the pasta cooking liquid, then drain and set aside.
+- 3Bring a large pot of salted water to a boil over high heat.
+Add the whole grain pasta and cook until al dente according to package directions.
+Reserve 1 cup of pasta cooking liquid, then drain the pasta and set aside.

-- 4Return the now-empty skillet to the stove over medium-high heat.
-Add the remaining 1 tablespoon oil.
-Add the stir fry vegetables and edamame, and cook until hot and slightly crisp, about 7 minutes (note that frozen vegetables wonβt be crisp-tender the way fresh ones are but they will still be yummy).
-Remove to the same bowl with the pork.
+- 4Return the skillet to medium-high heat and add the remaining 1 tablespoon vegetable oil.
+Add the mixed vegetables and edamame, stirring occasionally.
+Cook 6–8 minutes until heated through and slightly tender.
+Transfer to the bowl with the pork.

 636